Model Physics

 • Increased weight will decrease the oscillation frequency.

-• The oscillation frequency is also influenced by the value of zeta, but with the zeta term buried inside the square root the influence of zeta on oscillation frequency is weak.
+• The oscillation frequency is also influenced by the value of zeta, but with the zeta term buried inside the square root term the influence of zeta on oscillation frequency is weak.

 Suspension Response to a Step-Up